Robert-van-Engelen/Forth500/manual.md

 ### Compile-time conditionals

-Forth source input is conditionally interpeted and compiled with `[IF]`, `[ELSE]` and `[THEN]` words.
+Forth source input is conditionally interpreted and compiled with `[IF]`, `[ELSE]` and `[THEN]` words.
 The `[IF]` word jumps to a matching `[ELSE]` or `[THEN]` if the TOS is zero (`FALSE`).
 When used in colon definitions, the TOS value should be produced immediately with `[` and `]`: